 ARTICLE V – MEETINGS OF THE ASSOCIATION

-There shall be a minimum of one Annual Meeting of the Association at a time and place to be determined by the Board of Directors.
-This can occur at a fall or spring conference and the entire GACTE membership is invited.
+There shall be a minimum of one Annual Business Meeting of the Association at a time and place to be determined by the Board of Directors.
+This can occur at the fall conference and the entire GACTE membership is invited.

 In the event of postponement of an Annual Meeting, a new meeting date must be set within the fiscal year.
 Special meetings of the Association may be called as necessary on dates to be established by the Board of Directors.